Authorities Investigate Video Of Bergen Animal Shelter Worker Abandoning Kitten

-Authorities were investigating a home security video that shows an animal shelter caretaker abandoning a kitten on a Bergen County street.
+Authorities are investigating the actions of an animal shelter caretaker caught on home security video abandoning a kitten on a Bergen County street.

-Ring video shows the Bergen County Animal Shelter and Adoption Center worker pulling up in an SUV and leaving the kitten on the sidewalk on Diamond Way in Moonachie shortly before 2:30 p.m. this past Sunday.
+Ring video (see below) shows the Bergen County Animal Shelter and Adoption Center volunteer pulling up in an SUV and leaving the kitten on a snow-shoveled sidewalk on Diamond Way in Moonachie shortly before 2:30 p.m. this past Sunday.

 The homeowner, Barbara Morales, said she scooped up the kitten, returned her to the shelter in nearby Teterboro and notified local police.